 Mubah is an allowance from the Lawgiver to a mukallaf (a competent person who is in full possession of his faculties) in performing or refraining from an act, such as eating or drinking.
 Shawkani defined mubah as that “upon which no commendation is shown upon its performance or omission.”
 At times it is used to illustrate the permissibility of a generally prohibited act such as the statement ‘The blood of an apostate is lawful (mubah)' meaning there is no harm upon one who kills him. (other laws may also apply) A mubah act is neither rewarded nor punished.

-Also referred as: Halaal and Ja'iz, Mubah.
+Also referred to as: Halaal and Ja'iz, Mubah.

 See also: Fardh, Wajib, Sunnah, Adab, Haraam, Makruh, Mustahab, Halaal